 Laura slams Louisiana coast with fierce wind, surging sea

-LAKE ARTHUR, La. -- Hurricane Laura pounded the Gulf Coast for hours with ferocious wind, torrential rains and rising seawater as it roared ashore over southwestern Louisiana near the Texas border early Thursday, threatening the lives of people who didn't evacuate.
+LAKE ARTHUR, La. -- Hurricane Laura pounded the Gulf Coast for hours with ferocious wind, torrential rains and rising seawater as it roared ashore over southwestern Louisiana near the Texas border early Thursday as a life-threatening Category 4 storm.

-Authorities had ordered coastal residents to get out, but not everyone did in an area that was devastated by Rita in 2005.
+Authorities had ordered coastal residents to evacuate, but not everyone did in an area that was devastated by Rita in 2005.

-Videos on social media showed Laura's winds battering a tall building in Lake Charles, blowing out windows as glass and debris flew to the ground.

-"There are some people still in town and people are calling ... but there ain't no way to get to them," Tony Guillory, president of the Calcasieu Parish Police Jury, said early Thursday morning over the phone as he hunkered down in a Lake Charles government building that was shaking from the storm.
+'There are some people still in town and people are calling the building but there ain't no way to get to them,' Tony Guillory, president of the Calcasieu Parish Police Jury, said early Thursday morning over the phone as he hunkered down in a Lake Charles government building that was shaking from the storm.

-Guillory said he hopes stranded people can be rescued later Thursday but fears that blocked roads, downed power lines and flooding could get in the way.
-Officials said search missions and damage assessments would begin when conditions allow it.
+Guillory said he hopes those stranded can be rescued later Thursday but he fears that blocked roads, downed power lines and flooding could delay that process.

 With more than 290,000 homes and businesses without power in the two states, near-constant lightning provided the only light for some.

+Officials said search and rescue missions would begin as soon as conditions allowed, along with damage assessments.

-The National Hurricane Center said Laura intensified rapidly before plowing into land with sustained winds of 150 mph (241 kph) at 1 a.m.
-CDT as a Category 4 hurricane near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.
+The National Hurricane Center said the storm, which intensified rapidly Wednesday before plowing into land with sustained winds of 150 mph (241 kph), came ashore at 1 a.m.
+CDT near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.

-"Unsurvivable storm surge with large and destructive waves will cause catastrophic damage," forecasters warned.
-They said the storm surge could reach 15-20 feet in Port Arthur, Texas, and a stretch of Louisiana including Lake Charles.

-"This surge could penetrate up to 40 miles inland from the immediate coastline, and floodwaters will not fully recede for several days," the hurricane center said.

 More than 580,000 coastal residents were under orders to flee in the largest evacuation since the coronavirus pandemic began and many did, filling hotels and sleeping in cars since officials didn't want to open mass shelters and worsen the spread of COVID-19.